aakpat98/Search-Spidering-and-Ranking-Web-Pages/README.md

+This is a guided project from a SQL Specialization by Dr. Charles Severance from the University of Michigan.

 # Web Crawler and Page Ranking System

 This project implements a simple web crawler and page ranking system using Python and SQLite.
 It emulates basic functions of a search engine by crawling web pages, recording links between them, calculating page ranks, and visualizing the link structure.